The Pan-STARRS1 Database and Data Products: Overview of the PSPS Database Schema

 \subsection{Object type tables}

 The object type tables originate from the DVO database, specifically, the DVO tables that have information about objects, their mean astrometric and photometric properties and information such as the number of detections per objects and other statistics and information.
-The object type tables form the equivalent of a telephone book for all of the objects, with \texttt{ObjID} being the equivalent of the phone number.
+The object type tables form the equivalent of a telephone book for all of the objects, with \texttt{ObjID} being the equivalent of the phone number or social security number.
+A key defining feature is that \texttt{objID} is unique in these object type tables, there are no instances of 2 objects with the same \texttt{ObjID} in the same object type table.
 If an object is not in these tables, it has not been detected in any of the stages of processing.
 The object type tables are {\em ObjectThin}, {\em MeanObject}, {\em DiffDetObject}, {\em ForcedMeanObject}, {\em ForcedMeanLensing}, {\em ForcedGalaxyShape} and {\em GaiaFrameCoordinate}.
 For DR1, the available tables are {\em ObjectThin}, {\em MeanObject}, {\em ForcedMeanObject}, {\em ForcedMeanLensing}, and {\em GaiaFrameCoordinate}.
 What follows is a description of each of the object type tables, for DR1 and beyond.